hfc10/ComputacaoGrafica/Projeto 2/README.md

 ### 1️⃣ Inversão de Imagem
-A cada 20 segundos, a imagem do vídeo é invertida horizontalmente, criando um efeito visual dinâmico.
+A cada 20 segundos, a imagem do vídeo é invertida horizontalmente.

 ---